gatling/frontline-doc/content/reference/current/plugins/teamcity/index.md

 ## Purpose of this plugin

-This plugin allows you to start a Gatling FrontLine simulation directly from your TeamCity platform.
+This plugin allows you to start a Gatling Enterprise simulation directly from your TeamCity platform.
 This plugin links a TeamCity plan with one and only one Gatling FrontLine simulation.

-This plugin doesn't create a new Gatling FrontLine simulation, you have to create it manually before.
+This plugin doesn't create a new Gatling Enterprise simulation, you have to create it manually before.

 ## Installation